chainyo/pizza-challenge/docs/index.md

 ![training pipeline](./img/training-pipeline.png)

-I used `Kedro` to package the pipeline and it allows me to **run the pipeline on a local machine or on a cloud**.
+I used `Kedro` to package the pipeline and it allows me to **run the pipeline on a local machine or on a cloud service**.

 With only the command `kedro run` I could run the pipeline and train another model and export it to ONNX.
 The new model will be placed in the api folder and can be used to predict the pizza requests.